 Upward migration seems a trope this season at Theatre Exile.
-Their current play and their next one both have “north” in the title (Jason Wells’ will be followed by Bruce Graham’s North of the Boulevard), and for this show, the company has temporarily relocated from their home theater in South Philadelphia to the Latvian Society in Northern Liberties.
+Their current play and their next one both have “north” in the title (Jason Wells’ The North Plan will be followed by Bruce Graham’s North of the Boulevard), and for this show, the company has temporarily relocated from their home theater in South Philadelphia to the Latvian Society in Northern Liberties.

 Ah, but the “North” in the title of this play doesn’t refer to the direction — it’s for Oliver North, Reagan functionary and general loon.
 And, unfortunately, Wells’ play — a blunt, chaotic political satire short on wit and coherence — is a decidedly southward tumble from the usually excellent Theatre Exile folks, who in the past have shown remarkably fine taste in edgy material.